matloff/TidyverseSkeptic/README.md

-Regarding the "purity" view in the *Educator's Perspective* article, opposed to mixing Tidy and base-R in teaching:  I did suggest a mixed approach to RStudio founder and CEO JJ Allaire when we met in 2019, but he did not like the idea either, on the grounds that RStudio should not be telling people how to teach.
+Regarding the "purity" view in the *Educator's Perspective* article, opposed to mixing Tidy and base-R in teaching:  I did suggest a mixed approach to RStudio founder and CEO JJ Allaire when we met in 2019.
+Unfortunately, JJ did not like the idea either, on the grounds that RStudio should not be telling people how to teach.
 But of course, that is exactly what RStudio has been doing in promoting Tidy.

 An overly rigid, "pure" approach simply doesn't make sense.
 Why deprive R learners of simple tools that would ease their burden -- whether from Tidy or